laurajul/pytti-workshop/0-prep.md

 - **Windows:** Use [RubyInstaller for Windows](https://rubyinstaller.org/).
     - First, [download](https://rubyinstaller.org/downloads/) the suggested stable version "WITH DEVKIT" (as of this writing, Ruby+Devkit 2.4.X (x64)) and double click to install.
 Use the install defaults, but make sure "Add Ruby executables to your PATH" is checked.
 On the final step, ensure the box to start the MSYS2 DevKit is checked.
     - Second, the installer will open a terminal window with options to install MSYS2 DevKit components.
 Choose option 3, "MSYS2 and MINGW development toolchain", or simply press ENTER to install all the necessary dependencies.
 (This installer can be restarted by typing `ridk install` into a command prompt)
 - **Mac:** OS X has a version of Ruby installed by default.
 Check the version with `ruby -v`.
 If it is > 2.2.5 you can use the system Ruby.
 However, a newer version can be installed using [Homebrew](https://brew.sh/), `brew install ruby`, or a manager such as [rbenv](https://github.com/rbenv/rbenv) or [RVM](http://rvm.io/).
-Check the official Jekyll [Mac install docs](https://jekyllrb.com/docs/installation/#macOS) for tips.
-- **Linux:** Even though the version will not be the most up-to-date, the simplest method is to use your distro's repositories.
+Check the official Jekyll [Mac install docs](https://jekyllrb.com/docs/installation/#macOS) for tot be the most up-to-date, the simplest method is to use your distro's repositories.
 For example on Ubuntu, `sudo apt install ruby-full`.
 Make sure the repository version is > 2.2.5.
 You will also need the build tools Make and GCC, on Ubuntu get them with `sudo apt install build-essential`.
 For a more up-to-date version, use a manager such as [RVM](http://rvm.io/).

 ## Install Jekyll